 If you already know the name of the student about whom you want to learn more, you can enter as little or as much of the student's name into the search fields like this:

 You could also narrow the search by entering the student's country or year of arrival.
 However, surprisingly little information can get you what you need with ease.
-If you don't have a particular student in mind and want to look at students available to be shown, you can search for all students in a particular status (usually Regionally Available or Community Placed to your team).
-Here is an example of how to search for all students Community Placed to the Steinbeck Coast Area Team:
+If you don't have a particular student in mind and want to look at students available to be shown, you can search for all students in a particular status (usually Area Team Available, Regionally Available, or Nationally Available).
+Here is an example of how to search for all students Area Team Available in the Milwaukee Area Team:

 Once you have pulled up the student or students of interest, the easiest way to view the application is to click on the Online App column here: